StaPH-B/midwest-region/in-progress/outline.md

  - https://www.researchgate.net/figure/6-Comparison-of-reference-assembly-and-de-novo-assembly-A-Reference-assembly-maps_fig4_321179957

 Figures to be included:
- - Figure of reference guided mapping (reference genome and reads)
+ - Figure of reference guided assembly (reference genome and reads) -Oh the Places You'll Go as a  metaphor for reference guided assembly

 Reference guided assembly maps reads to a reference genome by identifying reads with similar nucleotides to the reference.
 A reference genome is a consensus sequence of DNA for an organism.

 This method of genome assembly works well for organisms with a well-characterized reference genome and organisms with highly conserved gene content.